iamalexbrady/iamalexbrady.github.io/docs/_articles/time-space-unreal.md

 An intermediary goal of returning to Knowledge is DISinvestment.
 Perception makes up our reality.
 What we *think* is happening is what we ... think is happening.
 It is not what is *actually* happening.
 This is true within our personal social lives as well as the fundamental truth stated as REF 1.

-You lose the ability to believe you are right by disinvesting in what you thought was right.
+By disinvesting in belief in what you *thought* was right, you must admit you may be have something to learn.
 For a split second....you have to be willing to.....😰....change your mind 😱.

 But here's the cake.
 When you learn REF 1, in its place you learn that you are Creation itself -- the noun and the verb.
 More so, that's just what you *do*.
 Behind that you are Being itself -- life, awesome, and happiness.
 The only thing that's got you thinking otherwise is your investment in space-time, human shit.

 - alex brady

-now, april 20 2021
+---

+¹ - thats part of the main issue with modern humanity at large.
+We are so identified with our beliefs, we are unwilling to consider new beliefs, labeling *other* ideas wrong before giving true intellectual consideration.
+<br>Moreover, we'll often **double-down** on beliefs just to "prove" they must be right by our show of conviction.
+That is an immature maneuver that proves nothing but stubbornness.
+<br>To learn something new, one must pick up the new belief and truly examine it with curiosity and open-mindedness.
+If the new idea is found true and useful, but contradicts old ideas...It's time to put down the old ideas.
+This is simple learning and growing.